 Nanotech is a leader in next-generation anti-counterfeiting products.
 These products have brand protection and enhancement applications across a wide range of markets including banknotes, secure government documents, commercial branding, and the pharmaceutical industry.
-Nanotech is initially focusing its efforts on the banknote market due to its high margins and as its established customer base.
-Management continues to believe that the Company is well positioned to supply its Asian customer, however the additional time required for product acceptance and integration into their production processes has taken longer than anticipated.
-Once production resumes, it is expected to ramp up to supply this customer with significant colour-shifting OTF through the life of the banknote.
-The Company is focusing on further developing business with its established customer base and as a result, is well positioned to expand its development contract revenue in the years ahead.
+Nanotech is initially focusing its efforts on the banknote market due to its strong margins and established customer base.
+With the recent signing of the \$30 million development contract, the Company is focusing on further developing business with its established customer base and, as a result, is well positioned to expand its authentication development contract revenue and other nano-optic and OTF opportunities in the years ahead.